d-sektionen/backend/README.md

 docker compose up
 ```

-When setup is complete, close the server with CTRL + C.
+When setup is complete, close the server

 **Note:** If you are not using Docker to run your local server, export the environment variable `CLIENT_ID` manually (**WARNING: Not running the server via Docker sacrifices some functionality like the lock API.**):